-The map below highlights all the buildings that will be connected to the new hot water grid.
+The map below highlights all the buildings that connected to the new hot water grid.

 There are a handful of “orphan” buildings that won’t be connected to the new hot water system.
 Most of these sites are either being converted to electric baseboard, or are scheduled for major building refurbishment—with subsequent conversion to hot water—or demolition.
 In the meantime, buildings awaiting conversion or demolition will receive steam energy from the Bioenergy Research Demonstration Facility (BRDF).